From £33,8958

 7

-Even in full-bore Dynamic mode, the Junior’s generous reserves are dished out considerately and predictably, rarely overwhelming yet always sufficient for a rapid exit from corners.
-The urgency tails off some way short of the claimed 124mph top speed, but there’s always a hefty dose of punch in reserve for overtakes at a cruise.
+Our brief taste of the warmed-up Veloce suggests this is where you'll find most of Alfa's traditional Latin brio.
+With specific tuning and development by the brand's own engineers, the 278bhp motor delivers decent bang for your buck.
+In full-bore Dynamic mode, the Junior’s generous reserves of muscle are dished out considerately and predictably, rarely overwhelming yet always sufficient for a rapid exit from corners.
+The urgency tails off some way short of the claimed 124mph top speed, but there’s always a hefty dose of punch in reserve for overtaking at a cruise.

-Based on experience of the Junior's platform-mates, I'd expect even the entry-level 156bhp EV to have enough shove on tap for zipping around town and whisking you up to a motorway cruise with no hassle, though it won't have quite the same grin factor.
+Based on experience of the Junior's platform-mates, we'd expect even the entry-level 154bhp EV to have enough shove on tap for zipping around town and whisking you up to a motorway cruise with no hassle, though it won't have quite the same grin factor.

 RIDE & HANDLING

-The results are eye-opening.
-It will wash wide if you’re overly boisterous with your inputs mid-corner, and you can feel a dip in traction as you really start to unload the inside front, but after a couple of quick corners you quickly adapt your driving style to get the most out of the Junior.
-It’s a car that’s fun and rewarding to push to the limit, and not just in the context of what it is.
+Yes, the nose will run wide of the apex if you’re overly boisterous with your inputs mid-corner, and you can feel a dip in traction as you really start to unload the inside front tyre, but after a couple of quick laps, you quickly adapt your driving style to get the most out of the Junior.
+It’s a car that’s fun and rewarding to push to the limit, and not just in the context of small crossovers.
+Crucially, though, it is fun - although we'll wait to see how it deals with the unique demands of a British B-road before giving it our full seal of approval.

 VERDICT

-The absolute and uncorrupted essence of Alfa Romeo it is not, but the brand's first electric car – and its most mainstream-focused model in years – was always going to be fairly resolutely anti-traditionalist in its conception.
-What's remarkable is that it makes Alfa ownership a much more credible prospect for a much wider market, without entirely sacrificing the nuanced dynamic character and design flair that have always given its cars an edge over direct rivals.
+More importantly for the brand, regardless of model, the Junior is the right car at the right time.
+It makes Alfa ownership a much more credible prospect for a much wider market, without entirely sacrificing the nuanced dynamic character and design flair that have always given Alfas an edge over direct rivals.

 Felix Page